Post job

 A counselor/art therapist is responsible for conducting art sessions as part of patients' therapy treatments, letting them express their human nature and emotions through artistic discovery.
 Counselors/art therapists guide the patients throughout their recovery process, identifying their needs and conditions by analyzing their crafts.
 A counselor/art therapist coordinates with other medical professionals to deliver quality care services for the patients, monitor their progress, record observations, and instructing patients in art activities to discover their maximum potential.

 These skill sets are where the common ground ends though.
-A community health counselor responsibility is more likely to require skills like "rehabilitation," "direct patient care," "cpr," and "therapeutic milieu."
-Whereas a counselor/art therapist requires skills like "diagnosis," "patient care," "substance abuse issues," and "therapeutic services."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a community health counselor are more likely to require skills like "rehabilitation," "direct patient care," "cpr," and "therapeutic milieu."
+On the other hand, a job as a counselor/art therapist requires skills like "diagnosis," "patient care," "substance abuse issues," and "therapeutic services."
+As you can see, what employees do in each career varies considerably.

-The education levels that counselor/art therapists earn is a bit different than that of community health counselors.
+The education levels that counselor/art therapists earn slightly differ from community health counselors.
 In particular, counselor/art therapists are 21.5% more likely to graduate with a Master's Degree than a community health counselor.
 Additionally, they're 1.1% more likely to earn a Doctoral Degree.

 Typically working for clinics and learning institutions, a behavioral health specialist is in charge of counseling and treating patients with behavioral issues.
 Their responsibilities revolve around conducting initial assessment through interview and observation, maintaining records and data, developing treatment plans, and referring patients to other support services when necessary.
 Moreover, a behavioral health specialist must communicate with the patient's families or guardians, discuss conditions, and provide advice on taking care of them.
 Aside from treating patients, it is also essential to continuously monitor their behavior while building positive relationships with them.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that community health counselor responsibilities requires skills like "direct patient care," "therapeutic milieu," "mental health disorders," and "behavior modification."
-But a behavioral health specialist might use skills, such as, "substance abuse," "patient care," "direct care," and "support services."
+For example, resumes show us that community health counselor responsibilities requires skills like "direct patient care," "therapeutic milieu," "mental health disorders," and "behavior modification."
+But a behavioral health specialist might use other skills in their typical duties, such as, "substance abuse," "patient care," "direct care," and "support services."

 When it comes to Counselor Internship, among the primary responsibilities is to assist in dealing with various activities such as preparing and verifying necessary documentation, observing consultations and outreach programs, guide clients and help develop multiple helpful strategies, and provide assessments.
 Furthermore, one can conduct counseling and consultation only under supervision.
 It is also essential to track the information gathered and coordinate with assigned personnel to adhere to the company's regulations and policies.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from community health counselor resumes include skills like "social work," "behavioral health," "patients," and "rehabilitation," whereas a counselor internship might be skilled in "substance abuse issues," "psychosocial assessments," "relapse prevention," and "intake interviews. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from community health counselor resumes include skills like "social work," "behavioral health," "patients," and "rehabilitation," whereas a counselor internship is more likely to list skills in "substance abuse issues," "psychosocial assessments," "relapse prevention," and "intake interviews. "

-Counselor interns are known to earn similar educational levels when compared to community health counselors.
-Additionally, they're 3.5% less likely to graduate with a Master's Degree, and 0.5% less likely to earn a Doctoral Degree.
+Counselor interns earn the best pay in the finance industry, where they command an average salary of $51,629.
+Community health counselors earn the highest pay from the health care industry, with an average salary of $41,674.counselor interns typically earn similar educational levels compared to community health counselors.
+Specifically, they're 3.5% less likely to graduate with a Master's Degree, and 0.5% less likely to earn a Doctoral Degree.

 A mental health specialist is responsible for evaluating a patient's mental health condition and develop appropriate treatment plans to help the patients cope up with their mental difficulties.
 Mental health specialists provide counseling to the patients, listening to their situation, and responding with the utmost consideration.
 They also create regular progress reports and medical charts to monitor ongoing medication, updating treatment plans as needed.
 A mental health specialist must have excellent communication and organization skills, helping the patients deal with their mental stress and return to a healthy lifestyle.